A User's Guide to Extracting Cosmological Information from Line-Intensity Maps: Conclusions

 The aim of this work has been to provide a comprehensive and general framework to optimally exploit the cosmological information encoded in the LIM power spectrum.
 We have presented a reparameterization of it to identify and isolate the degeneracies between cosmology and astrophysics, including redshift-space distortions and the Alcock-Paczynski effect.
 Furthermore, we have introduced and advocated for the use of the multipole expansion of the LIM power spectrum.
 We also derived an accurate analytic covariance for the multipoles, and discussed common errors in previous analyses.

-Using a generalized experiment, and focusing on baryon acoustic oscillations and redshift-space distortions measurements, we showed that adding the hexadecapole to the monopole and quadrupole of the LIM power spectrum in the analysis returns a $10\%-60\%$ improvement in the forecasted constraints.
+Using a generalized experiment, and focusing on baryon acoustic oscillations and redshift-space distortions measurements, we showed that adding the hexadecapole to the monopole and quadrupole of the LIM power spectrum in the analysis returns a $10\%-75\%$ improvement in the forecasted constraints.
 This is mainly due to the reduction of the correlation between the parameters, as the S/N of hexadecapole measurements is usually low.
 However, redshift-space distortions as inferred from the LIM power spectrum are completely degenerate with $\langle T\rangle$.
 This degeneracy may be partially broken using mildly non-linear scales and perturbation theory, as proposed by Ref.~\cite{Castorina_21cmgrowth}.
 Other possible strategies include the combination with other cosmological probes~\cite{Obuljen_21cmcrossothers} or joint analyses of two-point and higher order statistics measurements~\cite{GilMarin_bispectrunNbody,Sarkar_21cmBispec}.

 We also investigated different survey strategies depending on the target of the experiment.
 As an illustration, we compared forecasts for constraints on $\sum m_\nu$ and local primordial non-Gaussianity using one or multiple redshift bins over the same total volume, finding that in both cases using one redshift bin returns stronger constraints.
 We also explored the improvement of the constraints by decreasing the instrumental noise and increasing the size of the patch of the sky observed.
-While the constraints on $\sum m_\nu$ do not significantly improve when varying $\Omega_{\rm field}$, the size of the patch of the sky observed is critical to constrain primordial non-Gaussianity, since its signatures are dominant at large scales (however, increasing $\Omega_{\rm field}$ beyond $\sim 4000-6000$ deg$^2$ does not improve significantly the constraints, since in this case the instrumental error dominates the error budget at large scales).
+While the constraints on $\sum m_\nu$ do not significantly improve when varying $\Omega_{\rm field}$, the size of the patch of the sky observed is critical to constrain primordial non-Gaussianity, since its signatures are dominant at large scales (however, increasing $\Omega_{\rm field}$ beyond $\sim 4000-6000$ deg$^2$ does not improve significantly the constraints.
+Note that in some cases increasing $\Omega_{\rm field}$ even worsens the constraints.
+This is because the instrumental error, which grows due to the reduction of the observation time for each pointing, dominates the error budget on large scales.

 Finally, we briefly discussed further improvements to the LIM power spectrum analyses to be studied in future works, especially to be applied to simulated and real observations, rather than theoretical work.
 In the Appendices, we provide an adaptation of our proposed framework to cross-power spectra between spectral lines or between LIM and galaxy surveys, and derive a close-to-optimal estimator for the true LIM power spectrum (i.e., without smoothing), and compare different approaches.